 What to do?
 Eat healthy!
 Reduce the amount of processed foods.
 Focus on increasing fruits, vegetables, whole grains, fish, low fat dairy products and lean meats.

 Being chronically overworked can seriously drain energy reserves.
 When your job extends over working hours, the things that could recharge your energy battery suffer as well.
 You get less sleep, less rest, and load up on caffeine.

 What to do?
 It's important to seek a proper work-life balance in order to maintain energy levels.
 Work to live, don't live to work.

 Too many commitments are extremely exhausting.
 Often, just thinking about what you have to do is draining.
 In addition to the physical force that chores like cleaning the house, cooking, and grocery store shopping demand from you, they drain your time and energy without giving much joy.

 What to do?
 Simplify your to-do list up to the few really essential tasks.
 Organize your list - prioritize which ones you think should be done first.
 If something can be delegated to someone else, then do it.
 Also, make sure that once you complete the task, it's done properly.
 This helps to avoid going back and re-do anything.

 Lack of exercise = lack of energy.
 It's a downward cycle: If you don't exercise, you caní' be fit, and if you're not fit, you won't have the energy to exercise.

-Exercise causes release of chemicals called endorphins into your blood stream.
-These chemicals give you a feeling of happiness and positively affect your overall sense of well-being.
+During physical activity neurotransmitters called endorphins are released into your blood stream.
+These chemicals give you a feeling of happiness, promote positive emotions, and contribute to a sense of well-being.